 watch ticket PROJ-12234

-It's possible to create buttons which are performing any bot action when pressing the button.
+It's possible to create buttons which perform any bot action when pressed.
 Slack interactions

 Examples: